Asbestos screening can determine the presence of asbestos fibers in the lungs

 If you have a disease as a result of asbestos exposure, you are entitled to compensation

-While the legal process in asbestos exposure cases is very complex and tedious, your involvement will be minimal, as you will only have to provide your attorney with your employment or military records and with your medical records, documents that will be used as evidence of asbestos exposure and of related diagnosis.
+While the legal process in asbestos exposure cases is very complex and tedious, your involvement will be minimal, as you will only have to provide your attorney with your employment or military records, which you must retrieve, and with your medical records, documents that will be used as evidence of asbestos exposure and of related diagnosis.

 By filing a claim with multiple asbestos trust funds, whose number will depend on how many employers exposed you to asbestos, our attorneys are bound to recover the maximum amount of compensation you are entitled to.
-Nevertheless, it is important to keep in mind that asbestos exposure cases have a statute of limitations of 3 years in most states, so it is highly recommended to take legal action as soon as you receive your diagnosis.
 Finally, you should know that our law firm works on a contingency fee basis, which means that you do not have to pay your attorney anything unless they succeed in recovering compensation for you.